vivekmenonm/symptom-to-disease/README.md

 ## Customization

-- You can modify the model architecture or hyperparameters in `disease_model.py` to improve the accuracy or adjust the behavior of the model.
+- You can modify the model architecture or hyperparameters in `training.ipynb` to improve the accuracy or adjust the behavior of the model.

 - To customize the title and favicon, you can change the values in the `st.set_page_config()` function in `app.py`.